-26 Full operational analysis per FAA AC 150/5325-4B, Runway Length Requirements for Airport Design, is available in the 2017 AGC Master Plan Update.
+Full operational analysis per FAA AC 150/5325-4B, Runway Length Requirements for Airport Design, is available in the 2017 AGC Master Plan Update.
 Runway 10-28 is a D-III runway, and the Critical Design Aircraft is the Gulfstream V (also commonly used by Gulfstream IV and Bombardier Challenger 600).

-Additionally, to keep the entire project within airport boundaries would require an extensive, 3,165foot long by 170-foot-high retaining wall and extension of the existing Lebanon Road tunnel.
+Fill to Property Line.
+The airport property at the Runway 10 end could accommodate a 1,000-foot by 500-foot RSA; however, to keep the entire project within airport boundaries would require an extensive, 3,165-foot long by 170-foot-high retaining wall and extension of the existing Lebanon Road tunnel.
 At the Runway 28 end, the RSA would be 500 feet wide for 485 feet and partial width for 515 feet.
-This alternative would construct an 880-linear foot, 20-foot-high retaining wall along Lebanon Church Road and require the acquisition of 3 residential properties at the Runway 28 end (3 acres).
+This alternative would construct an 880-linear foot, 20-foot-high retaining wall along Lebanon Church Road and require the acquisition of three residential properties at the Runway 28 end (3 acres).
 Avoiding the land acquisition would require a 1,475 by 50-foot retaining wall.
 As this alternative would cost considerably more, introduce a number of constructability challenges, and have greater potential environmental and land use impacts than the Proposed Project, it was dismissed from further consideration.

-2.2.5Installation of EMAS (Proposed Project)
+2.2.5 Installation of EMAS (Proposed Project)

 Installing an EMAS bed at each end of the runway would slow down aircraft that overrun the runway more quickly; therefore, the RSA does not need to be as long.
 The EMAS proposed at the Runway 10-28 ends would be 300 feet long and 150 feet wide off the end of the existing pavement.
-Fill will still be required to construct the EMAS due to the steep slopes at both runway ends; however, most of the fill can be placed at approximately a 2:1 slope and, based on engineering design analysis that occurred subsequent to a Geotechnical Survey prepared for this alternative, it is anticipated that these slopes would avoid the landfill at the Runway 28 end without the need for a retaining wall.
+Fill will still be required to construct the EMAS due to the steep slopes at both runway ends; however, most of the fill can be placed at approximately a 2:1 slope and, based on engineering design analysis that occurred subsequent to a Geotechnical Survey prepared for this alternative, it is anticipated that these slopes would avoid the landfill at the Runway 10 end without the need for a retaining wall.
+The Proposed Project would not include correcting the deficient grading in the area immediately north of the Runway 10 end that runs east approximately 980 feet (see Section 2.2.4); however, fill and grading would be applied in the area mid-runway towards the Runway 28 end and in combination with the installation of EMAS beds off both runway ends would improve safety to the extent practicable.

 The drawings constituting the engineering design analysis are provided in Appendix E. Further site characterization and engineering is ongoing concurrent with this analysis, but preliminary geotechnical tests have determined that this alternative is constructible and can largely avoid impacts to land use and potentially significant environmental risks.
 Because it avoids land use constraints and minimizes the total fill required (and thus is also considerably less expensive than other possible solutions), this alternative is carried forward for detailed evaluation in this EA.

-2.2.6No Action Alternative
+2.2.6 No Action Alternative